BigBroCB/bootstrap-boilerplate/README.md

 ## Description

-This is the starter code for all of my projects for the Mobile friendly bitwise class.
+This is the starter code for all of my projects for the Mobile friendly Bitwise class.

 ## Author

-1. Thing one
-2. Thing Two
-3. Thing Three

-* Thing one
-* Thing Two

 Christopher Banks